Bharat Our Land Class 9- Summary & NCERT Solutions

 (d) Modern songs

-Q3.
-How do the ‘gallant warriors’ and ‘sages’ contribute to the poet’s image of Bharat?
+Q.3.
+Discuss how the ‘gallant warriors’ and ‘sages’ contribute to the poet’s image of Bharat.

 Extract 3